The Holy Grail of Guitar Tone

 Any sufficiently advanced technology is indistinguishable from magic ― Arthur C. Clarke

 Musical equipment manufacturers aim to breathe this magic into their products on the promise of delivering you ultimate tone - if only you spend with them.
-They rarely succeed, though occasionally a name does acheive legendary status; Dumble amps or Klon pedals for example.
+They rarely succeed, though occasionally a name does acheive legendary status; Dumble amplifier or Klon pedals for example.

 There is a disclaimer on every Klon pedal from Bill Finnegan, the inventor...